John Travolta: Legal issues

 In May 2012, an anonymous masseur filed a lawsuit against Travolta, citing claims of sexual assault and battery.
+The lawsuit also alleged that Travolta had said that "Hollywood is controlled by homosexual Jewish men" and that his career and success were the product of sexual favours Travolta had given to them.
 A lawyer for Travolta said that the allegations were "complete fiction and fabrication".
 Travolta's counsel also stated that his client would be able to prove that he was not in California on the day in question and asserted that Travolta would "sue the attorney and Plaintiff for malicious prosecution" after getting the case thrown out.
 A second masseur later joined the lawsuit, making similar claims.
 Both lawsuits were subsequently dropped by the complainants and dismissed without prejudice.

 On September 27, 2012, Los Angeles Superior Court Judge Malcolm Mackey dismissed a defamation lawsuit against Travolta and his attorney Marty Singer by writer Robert Randolph because he found that a letter, written by Singer in response to allegations in a book by Randolph, was protected by free speech.

 In July 2014, a California court allowed Travolta's former private pilot, Douglas Gotterba, to proceed with a lawsuit challenging the confidentiality and non-disclosure provisions of the termination agreement signed between Gotterba and Travolta years earlier.
 Travolta's lawyers served Gotterba with a cease and desist letter in 2012 after learning through a tip that Gotterba was planning to release a book about his time working for Travolta between 1981 and 1987, during which period Gotterba claims to have had a homosexual extramarital affair with Travolta.
 Travolta strongly denied the allegations.